cmccandless/ExercismSolutions-csharp/crypto-square/README.md

 Implement the classic method for composing secret messages called a square code.

-Write a program that, given an English text, outputs the encoded version of that text.
+Given an English text, output the encoded version of that text.

 First, the input is normalized: the spaces and punctuation are removed from the English text and the message is downcased.